 Fading Shadows

-Fading Shadows is a kinetic light installation by Joris Strijbos and Nicky Assmann which comes forth from their ongoing research project Moiré Studies under which the duo creates installations and performances based on the principles of the moiré effect.
+'Fading Shadows' is a kinetic light installation by Joris Strijbos and Nicky Assmann which is the result of their since 2013 ongoing research project Moiré Studies, under which the duo creates installations and performances based on grids, kinetic light and the principles of the moiré effect.
 The moiré effect is the phenomenon of spatial interferences provoked by the superimposition of two patterns.
-In this installation the artists tune the phenomena to the limits of human senses and use the effect as a method for composition.
+These works continue the rich history of moiré art in movements such as kinetic and Op art.
+In this installation the artists tune the phenomenon to the limits of human perception and use the effect as a method for composition.